uninorth

 Arrival day

-Acceptance letter not from a YÖDAK-recognised institution.
-Verify your university's accreditation on its UniNorth profile or directly at yodak.gov.ct.tr before paying anything.
+University not YODAK-recognised.
+Verify accreditation at yodak.gov.ct.tr before paying anything.

-Bank statement below the consulate's threshold.
-Roughly USD 6,000–10,000 per year is the working range; specific number varies by consulate.
-Sponsor letter helps if it's not your account.
+Proof of funds below the threshold.
+Roughly USD 6,000–10,000 per year is the working range; a sponsor letter helps if it is not your own account.

-Missing police clearance.
-Often the bottleneck for first-time applicants.
-Start this 8 weeks before the consulate appointment.
+Missing police clearance — often the bottleneck for first-time applicants.

-Past visa overstay in Türkiye or TRNC.
-If you have one, declare it upfront with documentation of how it was resolved.
-Hidden history is the most common rejection trigger.
+A past overstay in Türkiye or the TRNC.
+Declare it upfront with proof of how it was resolved; hidden history is a common trigger.

 1

-Most consulates issue a rejection slip with a code or short reason.
-Take it.
-You'll need it to know what to fix and to pre-empt a second rejection.
+You'll need it to know what to fix and to pre-empt a second refusal.

 2

 If it was insufficient funds, get a sponsor letter and updated bank statement.
 If it was a missing police clearance, get one.
-Don't reapply with the same packet — the second rejection makes future applications harder.
+Don't resend the same packet.

 3